43 Weird and Unique Spanish Words With No Direct English Translations

 Meaning: To feel embarrassed for someone even if they don’t feel embarrassed themselves; “second-hand embarrassment.”

-Have you ever heard of the website People Of Walmart?
-It’s full of pictures of people who decided to go to Walmart with no shame.
+Have you ever heard of the trope of “people of Walmart”?
+The idea is that people decided to go to Walmart with no shame.
 Most are wearing clothes that are too inappropriate or downright scary.

 This is an example of vergüenza ajena, when you feel embarrassed for someone else.